 The School of Law has provided quality research and education for more than 350 years.
 Constant innovation has enabled the School to maintain its leading position.

 Top-ranking research is conducted in all important legal fields: private law, criminal law, constitutional and administrative law and international law.
 Researchers collaborate intensively with foreign partners, mainly from the angle of European and comparative law.
-The School of Law also conducts contract research and consultancy for other organisations.
+The School of Law also conducts contract commissioned research and consultancy for other organisations.